Acuari0/ballast_test/README.md

 Easy to test: Because the reducer is a pure function, it is easy to write automated tests.
 This makes it easier to ensure that the state of the application is being updated correctly.

+# Unit Test

+For running unit test you have to

+flutter test --update-goldens